tanjazlender/MicrobiomePrime/README.md

 MicrobiomePrime settings:
 Setting | Explanation | Example
 --- | --- | ---
-`tntblast_path` | The path of ThermonucleotideBLAST on your computer.
+`tntblast_path` | The path to ThermonucleotideBLAST on your computer.
 Leave empty if the executable is accessible via system's `PATH`.  | `tntblast_path=/usr/bin/thermonucleotideBLAST/tntblast`
 `cpus` | Number of CPUs allocated for running the program. | `cpus=250` `memory` | Amount of RAM (in GB) available for this analysis.
 Ensure that you allocate sufficient memory based on your input data requirements. | `memory=500`